Chi4n/Chi4n/README.md

  <!-- About section -->

 ---
-✨ I'm a frontend engineer and technical writer passionate about making the web accessible to everyone and advocating for building open and inclusive developer communities.
+✨ I'm a frontend developer with a passion for making the web accessible to everyone.
+I am studying to become a full stack developer, and to be able to have both frontend and backend development focuses.

-I love sharing my knowledge with others, and I do that through content creation on my Blog and YouTube channel.
-I'm a [GitHub Star](https://stars.github.com/profiles/lauragift21/), Media Developer Expert at Cloudinary, an Auth0 Ambassador, and Nuxt.js Ambassador.
-When I'm not coding, you can find me geeking about photography and exploring different ways of documenting stories using photography.
+I love sharing my knowledge with others, working in a group and above all I prioritize the good relationship between my colleagues.
+I really want to progress in this world and I am very excited to continue learning and continue studying this profession.

+      ⚡ Free Time: Train, Play games on the PC.

 <!-- code gif-->